-Thakadu River Camp is situated in the eastern section of the malaria-free Madikwe Game Reserve, just a 5 hour drive from Johannesburg, or 3 hours from Sun City.
+Thakadu River Camp is set along the banks of the Marico River, in the eastern section of the malaria-free 75,000 hectare Madikwe Game Reserve.

 Add To Wishlist